What is post-COVID? Patient explanatory video

 Common complaints

-The most common complaints are: severe fatigue, forgetfulness, brain fog, inability to concentrate, headache, muscle pain, shortness of breath, chest pressure, palpitations, poor sleep, blurred vision, loss of taste and smell.
-But specific symptom clusters are also common, such as post-exertional malaise (PEM) en postural orthostatic tachycardia syndrome (POTS) an expression of dysautonomiaIn addition, patients may also suffer from idiopathic mast cell activation syndrome (MCAS)In total there are over 200 symptoms described.
+The most common complaints are: Exhausting fatigue, nnot being able to concentrate well, vforgetfulness, brain fog, osensitivity to light and sound, kshortness of breath, hheadache, sirritability, ssleep well, spain in the neck and ddizziness.
+Specific symptom clusters are also common, such as post-exertional malaise (PEM) en postural orthostatic tachycardia syndrome (POTS), an expression of dysautonomiaIn addition, people with post-COVID may also experience mast cell activation syndrome (MCAS)In total there are over 200 symptoms described.

 Number of people with post-COVID

-It is not possible to indicate exactly how many people have post-COVID.
-This has to do with the number of complaints and the lack of registration of these patients.
-From research it has now become apparent that 1 in 8 people who have been infected have long-term complaints.
+Uit research it appears that 1 in 8 people who have been infected have long-term complaints.
 In the MIT report is based on 450.000 patients, of which 90.000 patients with serious long-term complaints.
 This also includes children and young people.

-Explanation of complaints, infectious diseases and system attack
+Explanation of a system attack by the coronavirus

 Chance of post-COVID: risk factors

-Possible risk factors have now been defined that increase the chance of developing post-COVID symptoms:
+Several studies show possible risk factors that increase the chance of developing post-COVID symptoms.

 - Female gender